jim-schwoebel/allie/README.md

 ```

 #### regression problem
 Regression problems require a .CSV spreadsheet with annotations.
-This can be done with the [annotate.py script]().
+This can be done with the [Allie's annotate API](https://github.com/jim-schwoebel/allie/blob/master/annotation/annotate.py).

 ```python3
 cd training